kaliber5/ember-cli-yadda-opinionated/README.md

 Will crash if no elements or more than one element matched the power select.

+If the referenced element is not a power select, a power select will be looked up inside the referenced element.

 Signature: `Then there should be (NO|no )?(?:(\\d+) )items? in the dropdown $opinionatedElement`.

 Example: